aisha-x/THM/Learn/Cyber Security 101/Blue.md

 **Q4.Run!
 If this doesn't work, try completing the exploit from the previous task once more.**

-Now we have a Meterpreter shell! `use 2` to select meterprter shell
+Now we have a Meterpreter shell! `use 2` to select it

 ![show-sessions2](https://github.com/user-attachments/assets/32246468-6be0-41c0-847b-b5fde4969d5c)